TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/ModelWithChildren.md

 The work-around is to explicitly trigger lazy-loading when the child rows are desired.
 When the child rows are not desired, block lazy-loading by setting the collection property to an empty list.

-For partial deletes, you have to explicitly find and delete the child rows that are no longer needed.
-Furthermore, this must be done in a separate `ISession` to avoid a ` NonUniqueObjectException`.
+For partial deletes, ensure that you are using `cascade="all-delete-orphan"`.
+Otherwise it will ignore the missing child rows.
+(Alternately, you can pass in a separate list of rows to delete.)

 @snippet cs [..\Recipes.NHibernate\ModelWithChildren\ModelWithChildrenRepository.cs] ModelWithChildrenRepository